Activity: Use the GitHub Desktop client

 Go back to GitHub Desktop.
 You’ll see the new file you added in the list of uncommitted changes on the left.

 In the list of changed files, the green + means you’ve added a new file.
-The yellow circle means you’ve modified an existing file.
+A yellow circle means you’ve modified an existing file.

 In the lower-left corner of the GitHub Desktop client (where it says “Summary” and “Description”), type a commit message, and then click Commit to master.

 When you commit the changes, the left pane no longer shows the list of uncommitted changes.
 However, you’ve committed the changes only locally.
 You still have to push the commit to the remote (origin) repository. (“origin” is the alias name that refers to the remote repository.)

 If you view your repository online (by going to Repository > View on GitHub), you’ll see that the change you made has been pushed to the master branch on origin.
 You can also click the History tab in the GitHub Desktop client (instead of the Changes tab), or go to View > Show History to see the changes you previously committed.

 Although I prefer to use the terminal instead of the GitHub Desktop GUI, the GUI gives you an easier visual experience to see the changes made to a repository.
 You can use both the command line and Desktop client in combination, if you want.